nrfconnect/Asset-Tracker-Template/docs/common/tooling_troubleshooting.md

     SFAR: 0x00000000
 ```

-Here we can again lookup the PC and LR in the Non-Secure image to find the offending function:
+Here we can again lookup the PC and LR in the non-Secure image to find the offending function:

 ```bash
 ~/dev/projects/att/Asset-Tracker-Template/app add-sensor-docs *18 !5 ❯ a2l 0x0003D7B6